 3. Metaverse initiatives currently focus on engagement and activation initiatives with their customers more than on sales

-Currently, some luxury brands are leveraging the Metaverse to enhance customer interaction, engagement, and experience more than focussing on sales.
+Currently, some luxury brands are leveraging the Metaverse to enhance customer interaction, engagement, and experience more than focusing on sales.
 Still, Gartner predicts that, over the next five years, one in four people will spend at least one hour per day in the Metaverse for different reasons, including shopping, so it seems clear that this will become a standout sales channel in the near future.

 4. Pop-up stores and multi-tenant environments are on the rise